-- 18 The Agency Administrator (AA) manages the land and resources on their - 19 organizational unit according to the established land management plan.
-Fire - 20 management is part of that responsibility. - 21 Agency Administrators are responsible for safety oversight, and may request - 22 additional safety oversight as needed. - 23 Situations that may require additional safety oversight: - A fire escapes initial attack or when extended attack is probable; - There is complex or critical fire behavior; - There is a complex air operation; - The fire is in an urban intermix/interface; and - 28 Other extraordinary circumstances. - 29 The AA establishes specific performance objectives for the Incident - 30 Commander (IC) and delegates the authority to the IC to take specific actions to - meet those objectives.
-Agency Administrator responsibilities to an Incident - 32 Management Team (IMT) include: - Conduct an initial briefing to the Incident Management Team (Appendix D). - Provide an approved WFDSS Decision. - FS Ensure that significant decisions related to strategy and costs are included in WFDSS. - Complete a Risk and Complexity Assessment (Appendix E and F) to accompany the WFDSS Published Decision. - o BLM Completion of the Relative Risk and Organization Assessment within WFDSS satisfies the need for a Risk and Complexity Assessment (RCA).
+- 13 The agency administrator (AA) manages the land and resources on their - organizational unit according to the established land management plan.
+Fire - 15 management is part of that responsibility. - 16 Agency administrators are responsible for safety oversight, and may request - 17 additional safety oversight as needed. - 18 Situations that may require additional safety oversight: - A fire escapes initial attack or when extended attack is probable; - There is complex or critical fire behavior; - There is a complex air operation; - The fire is in an urban intermix/interface; and - Other extraordinary circumstances. - The AA establishes specific performance objectives for the incident commander - 25 (IC) and delegates the authority to the IC to take specific actions to meet those - 26 objectives.
+Agency administrator responsibilities to an incident management - 27 team (IMT) include:

-- 1 FS Complete a Risk and Complexity Assessment (RCA) for Type 1, 2, and 3 incidents within WFDSS. - Coordinate with neighboring agencies on multi-jurisdiction fires to issue a joint Delegation of Authority and develop a single Published Decision in WFDSS for the management of unplanned ignitions. - 6 Issue a written Delegation of Authority (Appendix G) to the Incident - 7 Commander and to other appropriate officials, Agency Administrator - Representative, Resource Advisor, and Incident Business Advisor.
-The delegation should: - O State specific and measurable objectives, priorities, expectations, Agency Administrator's intent, constraints, and other required direction; - o Establish the specific time for transfer of command; - o Assign clear responsibilities for initial attack; - o Define your role in the management of the incident; - o Describe procedures for Conducting during action reviews with the IC; - o Assign a resource advisor(s) to the IMT; - O Define public information responsibilities; - Address accident investigation procedures and notification requirements for fire managers, line officer(s), and dispatch/coordination centers; - 22 Assign a local government liaison to the IMT (if necessary); - O Assign a local fire management liaison to the IMT (if necessary); - Assign an Incident Business Advisor (INBA) to provide incident business management oversight commensurate with complexity; and - O Direct the IMT to address rehabilitation of areas affected by suppression activities. - 28 Coordinate mobilization with the Incident Commander: - Negotiate filling of mobilization order with the IC; - Establish time and location of Agency Administrator briefing; - Oconsider approving support staff additional to the IMT as requested by the IC; and - Consider authorizing transportation needs as requested by the IC. - Provide pertinent support materials and documents (L/RMP, FMP, GIS data, local unit SOPs, maps, Service and Supply Plan, etc.) to the IMT. - 36 In situations where one agency provides fire protection under agreement to the - 37 jurisdictional agency, both jurisdictional and protecting agencies will be - involved in the development of the Delegation of Authorities to the Incident - 39 Management Teams and the Published Decision in WFDSS.
+- Conduct an initial briefing to the IMT (appendix D). - Provide an approved WFDSS Decision. - FS Ensure that significant decisions related to strategy and costs are included in WFDSS. - Complete a Risk and Complexity Assessment (appendix E and F) to accompany the WFDSS Published Decision. - BLM Completion of the Relative Risk and Organization Assessment within WFDSS satisfies the need for a Risk and Complexity Assessment (RCA). - FS Complete a Risk and Complexity Assessment (RCA) for Type 1, 2, and 3 incidents within WFDSS. - Coordinate with neighboring agencies on multi-jurisdiction fires to issue a joint delegation of authority and develop a single Published Decision in WFDSS for the management of unplanned ignitions.

+- Issue a written delegation of authority (appendix G) to the incident - commander and to other appropriate officials, agency administrator - 3 representative, resource advisor, and incident business advisor.
+The - 4 delegation should: - State specific and measurable objectives, priorities, expectations, agency administrator's intent, constraints, and other required direction; - Establish the specific time for transfer of command; - 8 Assign clear responsibilities for initial attack; - O Define your role in the management of the incident; - O Describe procedures for conducting during action reviews with the IC; - O Assign a resource advisor(s) to the IMT; - O Define public information responsibilities; - O Address accident investigation procedures and notification requirements for fire managers, line officer(s), and - dispatch/coordination centers; - o Assign a local government liaison to the IMT (if necessary); - o Assign a local fire management liaison to the IMT (if necessary); - Assign an incident business advisor (INBA) to provide incident business management oversight commensurate with complexity; and - Direct the IMT to address rehabilitation of areas affected by suppression activities. - Coordinate mobilization with the incident commander: - Negotiate filling of mobilization order with the IC; - Establish time and location of agency administrator briefing; - Consider approving support staff additional to the IMT as requested by the IC; and - o Consider authorizing transportation needs as requested by the IC. - Provide pertinent support materials and documents (L/RMP, FMP, GIS data, local unit SOPs, maps, Service and Supply Plan, etc.) to the IMT. - 30 In situations where one agency provides fire protection under agreement to the - 31 jurisdictional agency, both jurisdictional and protecting agencies will be - 32 involved in the development of the delegation of authorities to the incident - management teams and the Published Decision in WFDSS.

-40 Agency Administrator Representative Responsibilities
+34 Agency Administrator Representative Responsibilities